Privacy-Preserving Clustering of Unstructured Big Data for Cloud-Based Enterprise Search Solutions: Introduction

-The rest of the paper is organized as follows.
+\begin{itemize} \item We propose a method to estimate the suitable number of clusters (\textit{K}) needed to partition a given encrypted dataset (see \cref{subsec:kestimate}). \item To enable privacy-preserving clustering in the cloud, we develop three clustering schemes (namely, S-\name, SD-\name, and FD-\name) that can cluster encrypted data across static, semi-dynamic, and fully-dynamic unstructured datasets, respectively (see \cref{subsec:sdcs}, \cref{subsec:fdcs}). \item We evaluate and analyze the developed clustering schemes against both encrypted and plain-text clustering approaches with respect to the cluster goodness metrics (see \cref{subsec:evaluationres}). \end{itemize} The rest of the paper is organized as follows.
 In Section \ref{sec-background}, we discuss about background study and related prior works.
 We explain the overview of our proposed system architecture in Section \ref{sec: propo}.
 Then, in Section \ref{sec: seca}, we provide a review on the considered threat model and provide security analysis.
 We discuss about result comparison and performance analysis in Section \ref{sec:evltn}.
 Finally, Section \ref{sec:conclsn} concludes the paper.